tolvanea/PMR446-channels-for-CHIRP/README.md

 The 128 memory slots of the UV-5R are utilized for 8 PMR channels and 15 subchannels each of the 8 channels.

+## Setting files
-The setting file is the affiliated file `pmr_UV-5R.csv`.
+* The channel settings are in file `pmr_UV-5R.csv`.
 You can import it in the CHIRP.
+* Also, there's a file `pmr_UV-5R.img`, which contains channel settings **AND** my other radio settings.
+This file is for those people who just want their baofen to work as PMR without touching any of the settings themself.
+Most of the settings are the default, but few are tuned a bit, like lowered power-saving.

 ## subchannels i.e. tone i.e. CTCSS
 If you are not familiar with PMR, here's some basic information about subchannels.